Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: DYNAMIC PARABOLIC CBF

 Here $\lambda: \StateSpace \rightarrow \RealSpace$ adjusts the curvature of the parabola, and $\mu: \StateSpace \rightarrow \RealSpace$ shifts the parabola forward by the safe distance margin.

-We propose Dynamic Parabolic CBF~(DPCBF) as the following:
+We propose the Dynamic Parabolic CBF~(DPCBF) as follows:

-where $\tilde v_{\textup{rel},x}$ and $\tilde v_{\textup{rel},y}$ are the relative velocities between the robot and the obstacle in the LoS frame.
-Since $\lambda(\vx)$ and $\mu(\vx)$ are functions of the relative distance and speed, the parabola representing the unsafe set dynamically adapts its shape online to the current situation.
-The CBF is now defined by measuring how close the endpoint of the rotated relative velocity~\eqref{eq:rot_rel_vel} is from a specific parabolic region in this new plane (see Fig. \ref{fig:dpcbf_functions}):
+where $\tilde v_{\textup{rel},x}$ and $\tilde v_{\textup{rel},y}$ are the components of the relative velocity between the robot and the obstacle in the LoS frame.
+Since $\lambda(\vx)$ and $\mu(\vx)$ depend on the relative distance and speed, the parabola representing the unsafe set dynamically adapts its shape online to the current situation.
+The CBF is now defined by measuring how close the endpoint of the rotated relative velocity~\eqref{eq:rot_rel_vel} is to a specific parabolic region in this new plane (see Fig. \ref{fig:dpcbf_functions}):

 This provides a significant advantage over cone-based methods.
-As illustrated in Fig.~\ref{fig:dpcbf_intro}b, the boundary of the unsafe set~\eqref{eq:parabolic_region} does not intersect the robot’s current position $(x,y)$ whenever the clearance to the obstacle, $d(\vx)$, is non-zero.
+As illustrated in Fig.~\ref{fig:dpcbf_intro}b, the boundary of the unsafe set~\eqref{eq:parabolic_region} does not pass through the origin of the LoS-frame relative-velocity plane whenever the clearance to the obstacle, $d(\vx)$, is non-zero.
 This shift creates a feasible space where motion toward an obstacle is no longer treated immediately as unsafe.
-Instead, safety is now evaluated jointly on the current clearance~$d(\vx)$ and the relative velocity~$\vv_{\textup{rel}}$.
-We empirically show in \autoref{sec:results} that this design promotes improved feasibility of the DPCBF-based controller compared to prior works.
+Instead, safety is now evaluated jointly using the current clearance~$d(\vx)$ and the relative velocity~$\vv_{\textup{rel}}$.
+We empirically show in \autoref{sec:results} that this design improves the feasibility of the DPCBF-based controller compared with prior work.